 Although wet boat dock storage is a quick way to get out on the water, it has more disadvantages than advantages.
 Leaving your boat in the water all summer long can cause damage to your boat.
 It’s constantly being subject to unpredictable weather, ultraviolet light and high waters.
 Wet docking can also be extremely costly if storms cause damage to a prop or strut.
-Wet docking should only be used when there are only a few days between activity.
+Wet boat dock storage should only be used when there are only a few days between activity